kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 DisableVarLibDockerContainers controls whether the /var/lib/docker/containers volume is mounted.
 If true, the volume is NOT mounted.
 If false (default), the volume is mounted.

+### disableVarLog (*bool, optional) {#fluentbitspec-disablevarlog}

+DisableVarLog controls whether the /var/log volume is mounted.
+If true, the volume is NOT mounted.
+If false (default), the volume is mounted.

 ### enableUpstream (bool, optional) {#fluentbitspec-enableupstream}